Hardweb - Making websites work Webmaster Thatcher David

 Anyway for better or for worse this is one of the ways that people find websites.
 Check "the biggest" for who really gets the traffic and ideally these are the main ones where you want your website to be listed.

-Another interesting fact is that people use search engines only 25% of the time when researching new websites, others places people will find you are newspapers, magazines, TV, other advertising, Yellow pages, letterheads, business cards and all the other ways we can come across a website address.
+Another interesting fact is that people use search engines only xx% of the time when researching new websites, others places people will find you are newspapers, magazines, TV, other advertising, Yellow pages, letterheads, business cards and all the other ways we can come across a website address.

 P.S Don't forget word of mouth!

-(Used to be)The BEST (check this page for another opinion)
+(check this page for another opinion)

 Glossary: Meta Engine; Searches a selection of other search engines and directories.